The Supermarket Model with Known and Predicted Service Times: Introduction

 \section{Introduction}

-The success of machine learning has opened up new opportunities in terms of improving the efficiency of a wide array of processes.
-In this paper, we consider opportunities for using machine learning predictions in a specific setting: queueing in large distributed systems using ``the power of two choices''.
+The success of machine learning (ML) has opened up new opportunities in terms of improving the efficiency of a wide array of processes.
+In this paper, we consider opportunities for using ML predictions in a specific setting: queueing in large distributed systems using the supermarket model.
 This also leads us to consider variants of these systems that appear to have not previously studied that do not use predictions as a starting point.

-While our study here is simulation-based, with both synthetic and real data sets, it leads to several new open theoretical questions.
+Scheduling with predicted service times is a topic of obvious practical importance for system design; however, there is a relative scarcity of studies exploring the area.
+We believe that this may be because the community tends to prefer analytical studies, and this particular topic appears particularly challenging to tackle analytically, even when simplifying assumptions to facilitate modeling are taken.

+We take a different approach, basing our study on simulations.
+This choice allows us to obtain new insight that is relevant to practical system design issues.
+Moreover, besides using simulations based on standard distributions for queueing studies, we use real-world traces for system evaluation, where job submission time, service time, \emph{and predicted service time} come from real-world systems: in particular, service time predictions are the output of a state-of-the-art approach~\cite{amvrosiadis2018diversity}.